zcorpan/html-parser-book/manuscript/parser.md

 `noscript` is parsed differently when scripting is enabled and when it is disabled.

-When scripting is enabled, the tree builder, when handling the start tag token, switches the tokenizer’s state to the *RAWTEXT state*.
+When scripting is enabled, the tree builder, when handling the start tag token, switches the tokenizer's state to the *RAWTEXT state*.
 So it is parsed the same as, e.g., the `style` element.

 When scripting is disabled, how `noscript` is parsed depends on if it is in `head` or in `body`.
-Let’s do the in `body` case first, since it is simpler.
+Let's do the in `body` case first, since it is simpler.
 It is parsed the same as "ordinary" elements (which includes unknown elements):

 > Any other start tag
 >